 Flovilla is a tiny city located in the state of Georgia.
 With a population of 672 people and just one neighborhood, Flovilla is the 374th largest community in Georgia.

-When you are in Flovilla, you'll notice that it is more blue-collar than most other communities in America.
-53.20% of Flovilla’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Flovilla is a blue-collar town, with 53.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Flovilla is a city of construction workers and builders, transportation and shipping workers, and managers.
 There are especially a lot of people living in Flovilla who work in office and administrative support (13.70%), management occupations (12.10%), and business and financial occupations (6.16%).

 Also of interest is that Flovilla has more people living here who work in computers and math than 95% of the places in the US.